TonPlaygramBot/TonPlaygramWebApp/README.md

 Posts support **markdown formatting** and emoji **reactions**.
 Owners can pin favourite posts so they stay at the top.
 Each post tracks how many times it has been viewed.

+The Wall now includes a **Trending** section showing the most liked posts from the last 24 hours.

 ### Using an HTTPS proxy

 If your server requires a proxy to reach external services like Tonkeeper,